 Reaction & Thoughts:

 This absorbing fact-based movie dramatizes the first ever documented case of alien abduction in the United Sates.
-The UFO Incident makes no attempts to prove or disprove the controversial case; it simply shows the events as The Hills described them to a therapist while under hypnosis.
+The UFO Incident makes no attempt to prove or disprove the controversial case; it simply shows the events as The Hills described them to a therapist while under hypnosis.
 Was this an elaborate hoax?
 Was it a dream?
 Was it a shared hallucination?
 Was it pure paranoia?
-The movie leaves the viewers to make their own conclusion.
+The movie leaves viewers to draw their own conclusions.

 This creepy TV movie scared the bejesus out of me when I was a kid.
 It was scary because the film presents the events in documentary fashion.
 Also, I had never even heard of alien abductions — this was a few years before Steven Spielberg’s Close Encounters of the Third Kind — and the idea of strange beings kidnapping people frightened me.